Cavity-induced multispin interactions and phase transitions in ultracold Fermi gases: Model Hamiltonian.

 The cavity-induced coupling gives rise to the scattering interaction after further adiabatically eliminating the photon operator $a$.
-In this way, we obtain the final form of the effective Hamiltonian as $H_{\rm model}=H_1+H_{\rm int}$, which is associated with the effective multispin interactions,
+In this way, we obtain the final form of the effective Hamiltonian as $H_{\rm model}=H_1+H_{\rm int}$, which is associated with the effective interactions between multispin components,

-The strength of the cavity-mediated interaction depends on the spins of the scattering.
+The strength of the cavity-induced interaction depends on the spins of the scattering.
 Its form is given as

-with the bare strength $U_{\rm bare}=|\Omega_L\Omega_c|^2/(\Delta_e^2\Delta_c)$.
+with the bare strength $U_{\rm bare}=-2|\Omega_L\Omega_c|^2/(\Delta_e^2\Delta_c)$.

-To clearly convey the essence of our proposal for engineering the multispin scattering, we focus on a three-spin model comprising three pseudo-spins labeled as $\sigma=A,B,C$.
+To clearly convey the essence of our proposal for engineering the multispin scattering, we focus on a model comprising three spin components $\sigma=1,2,3$ hereafter respectively labeled as $\sigma=A,B,C$.
 The interacting Hamiltonian (\ref{eq:h-int}) then gives rise to four distinct scattering channels, which are illustrated in Fig. \ref{fig:interaction}.
-These channels can be categorized into two groups. (i) The first group, which includes the channels depicted in Fig. \ref{fig:interaction}(a) and (b), describes the conventional scattering between two spins.
-These processes are typical of systems with pairwise interactions. (ii) By contrast, the second group, which includes the channels shown in Fig. \ref{fig:interaction}(c) and (d), describes the scattering involving three spins.
-This is a crucial distinction in a three-spin system compared to a two-spin system.
-The three-spin scattering channels introduce additional complexity.
+These channels can be categorized into two groups. (i) The first group, which includes the channels depicted in Fig. \ref{fig:interaction}(a) and (b), describes the conventional scattering between two components.
+These processes are typical of systems with pairwise interactions. (ii) By contrast, the second group, which includes the channels shown in Fig. \ref{fig:interaction}(c) and (d), describes the two-body scattering processes involving three distinct components (not genuine three-body interactions).
+This group is a crucial distinction in a three-component system compared to a two-component system.
+The scattering channels within three components introduce additional complexity.
 It motivates us to investigate the unique phase transition that are not present in systems with only pairwise interactions.

-\section{Phase transitions}
+\section{Phase transitions.}

 When the atoms are loaded in a three-dimensional (3D) optical lattice, the system can be described by the tight-binding model,

 Here the first part